 Once platelets are isolated, they are processed and reinjected into the area causing the pain.
 In the injury site, platelets release 10 Growth Factors to support the development of new tissues and cells.
 They also attract healing cells from the blood to promote recovery.
 Lastly, they produce fibrin, a web-like scaffolding to support the growth of new cells.

-PRP is performed within 45 minutes, and the doctor will ask you to go home once it completes.
+PRP is performed within 45 minutes, and the doctor will ask you to go home once it is completed.
 People who undergo PRP and cell-based therapies at CELLAXYS show remarkable improvement in their chronic back pain.